kalistons/nestjsone/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+The first project covers the basics of using [Nest](https://github.com/nestjs/nest) framework, providing explanations of how each component functions and its responsibilities.
+Subsequent projects will build upon this foundation by adding additional content and concepts related to this framework.

 ## Prerequisites

  [Node.js](https://nodejs.org/en) (version >= 16) is installed and Package Manager on your operating system.
-Which package manager would you ❤️  to use? npm
+Which package manager would you 🙄 to use? npm

 ## First steps